Leadership and Management Coaching - Instructional Coaching

 Marianne Picha, Owner and Coach

 Marianne Picha has worked on all sides of independent schools.
-Ten years were spent in the communications, admissions and development in boarding and day schools, then she made a transition to the “core business” as a division head and assistant head for 16 years, Marianne has worked in several Northwest independent schools including Lakeside School, University Prep, Seattle Girls' School and Seattle Country Day School.
+Ten years were spent in advancement (communications supporting admissions and development) in boarding and day schools, then she made a transition to the “core business” as a division head and assistant head for 16 years, Marianne has worked in several Northwest independent schools including Lakeside School, University Prep, Seattle Girls' School and Seattle Country Day School.
 Marianne grew up the fourth of five kids in a house where being fast on your feet and having a good sense of humor was the order of the day.
 Skills that still serve her today!

 Matt Stenovec, Consulting Partner